nsolanki0/llm-assisted-rna-analysis/README.md

 This repository is under development.

-The initial version preserves the R Markdown workflows as individual files.
+The current version preserves the R Markdown workflows as individual files.
 Further organization, documentation, metadata, and automated extraction of individual tasks may be added as the project develops.

 ## License

-Unless otherwise stated, original code and other original material contributed to this repository are released under the MIT License.
+Unless otherwise stated, original material in this repository that is owned by the repository author is released under the MIT License.
 See the [`LICENSE`](LICENSE) file for the license text.

 Some workflows incorporate or adapt code, examples, datasets, documentation, or other materials from third-party sources.
 Such material is not necessarily covered by the MIT License and remains subject to the applicable license, copyright, attribution, and usage requirements of its original source.